retrotheft/dnd-master/README.md

 This lets you run logic on either the drag or drop side of the operation cleanly.

-There are hooks for each drag event: `dragstart`, `dragover`, `dragenter`, `dragexit`, `dragend`, and `drop`.
-There is also `stop`, which will run if any middleware cancels the drag operation. `stop` does not run if the user cancels the drag operation.
+There are hooks for each drag event: `dragstart`, `dragover`, `dragenter`, `dragexit`, `dragend`, and `drop`, `stop`, and `cancel`.

 All hooks run *before* middleware runs, with the exception of the Data Attachment `drop` hook.
 This will only run on a successful drop, which happens after the middleware.
+For cancellations, use the `cancel` hook, and for interrupted drops, (i.e. validation refused the drop) use `stop`.

-Note that if you want to run logic on the dropzone side only on a successful drop, put that logic into your drop callback itself, not into the `drop` hook.
+If you want to run logic on the dropzone side only on a successful drop, put that logic into your drop callback itself, not into the `drop` hook.

-Anytime middleware cancels a drop (**validate** does this) the `stop` hook will be called.

 ## Middleware

 You can extend **dnd-master** with middleware, and it ships with two included: **validate** and **ghost**.
-Middlewares work by attaching extension functions to the `dnd` instance, and can also attach their own hooks to your data and dropzone attachments.
+Middlewares work by attaching extension functions to the `dnd` instance, and can also provide new hooks that you can add to you your data and dropzone attachments.

 In order to use middleware, you need to import `createDnd` and create a `dnd` instance, then import the middleware you'd like and pass it into `dnd.use`, like this: